AndreasArvidsson/WinDSP/README.md

 * Double click tray icon to manually show hidden window again
 * Minimizing the window when hide is set to true will instead hide it

-**Channels**
-* Different devices may have different order on their channels.
-You can specify this order.
-* You can also use this feature to rename the channels
-* Default value is: ```["L", "R", "C", "SW", "SBL", "SBR", "SL", "SR"]```
-* Explanation of default channel short names
-   * L: Front left
-   * R: Front right
-   * C: Center
-   * SW: Subwoofer/LFE
-   * SBL: Surround back left
-   * SBR: Surround back right
-   * SL: Surround left
-   * SR: Surround right
+**Description**
+* Description of the config file to be displayed at startup.
+* Optional.
+If not given no description will be shown
+* Useful when using multiple config files. eg: "Default", "Night mode", "Less bass"

 **Devices**
 * Devices contains the capture and render device names
 * If devices are not set the user will be queried from a list of available devices.
 Do **NOT** write these names yourself

-**Inputs**
+**Basic routing**
+* Basic routing CAN'T be combined with advanced routing.
+* Use basic node to specify speaker types.
+The DSP will automatically route input signal to correct output.
+* The following speaker types are available:
+    * Large: Speaker will play full range.
+Input will be sent to output unchanged.
+    * Small: Speaker will not play bass.
+High frequencies will be sent to speaker and low frequencies to subwoofer.
+    * Off: Speaker output is disabled.
+Send signal to the next best available channel.
+Output is disabled/silent.
+    * Sub: Output is subwoofer.
+If not SW channel routing will be the same as Off.
+Difference is that the output is used for subwoofer.
+* Available speaker modes per channel.
+First value is default
+   * front(L/R): **Large**, Small
+   * center(C): **Large**, Small, Sub, Off
+   * Subwoofer(SW): **Sub**, Off
+   * surround(SL/SR): **Large**, Small, Sub, Off
+   * surroundBack(SBL/SBR): **Large**, Small, Sub, Off
+* stereoBass: If true bass will be played in stereo.
+If false bass will be in mono.
+   * Default value: false
+   * Can't be used with only one subwoofer
+   * Can be used with Large fronts.
+Bass from small channels will be sent to only one front speaker.
+   * L/C/SL/SBL channels are considered left bass channels.
+If set to sub and stereoBass true.
+   * R/SW/SR/SBR channels are considered right bass channels.
+If set to sub and stereoBass true.
+* expandSurround: If true and surround back input is quiet(5.1 source) surround back will play surround channels track.
+   * Default value: false
+* lfeGain: Gain offset for mixing the LFE signal with other channels.
+   * Default value: 0
+   * Works with both subwoofers and front speakers.
+* lowPass: Filter configuration for low pass filter.
+Is applied to Sub channels.
+   * Default value: Butterworth 80Hz 5order(30dB/oct)
+* highPass: Filter configuration for high pass filter.
+Is applied to Small channels.
+   * Default value: Butterworth 80Hz 3order(18dB/oct)

+**Advanced routing**
+* Advanced routing CAN'T be combined with basic routing.
-* Inputs contains the routes. i.e. the mapping between inputs and outputs
+* Use advanced node to manually specify each mapping between inputs and ouputs.
 * By default all inputs are routed directly to the matching output.
-L to L, R to R and so on
+L to L, R to R and so on.
 * To not use an input at all just add empty brackets: ```"L": {}```
 * One input can have multiple outputs.
-Including the same output twice if needed
+Including the same output twice if needed.
 * A route can have multiple filters like gain, delay, crossovers, peq and more.

 **Outputs**
 * Outputs contains each output channel.
-This is the sum of all the input routes to this channel
+This is the sum of all the input routes to this channel.
-* By default the output channels have no filters
+* By default the output channels have no filters.
+* If basic routing is used crossovers and gain filters are applied if not specified manually in output.
 * An output can have multiple filters like gain, delay, crossovers, peq just like the input routes.
 * An output can be muted or inverted
+* Each output node can be for one channel ```"channel": "L"``` or multiple ```"channels": ["L", "R"]```

 **Filters**
 * The program handles all audio manipulation as filters.
 A filter can be a something complex as a crossover or something simple like gain